wechaty/puppet-xp/README.md

 ## GETTING STARTED

 - STEP 1: Install wechat client in your Windows computer.
+- STEP 2: Login the wechat client on the computer.
-- STEP 2: Getting Started with TypeScript/JavaScript (RECOMMENDED)
+- STEP 3: Getting Started with TypeScript/JavaScript (RECOMMENDED).

 ## QUICK START